jakulley/HoyerHoppesDev/readme.md

 skew at 1., skew at .66, and skew at 0.

-Skew turns the phase into a triangle wave with a variable peak position along the x-axis--the effect this has on the envelope is to produce a mirror image envelope which is squeezed into the remainder of the phase window.
-It sounds more complicated than it is, just try moving the skew to see what I mean.
-An unusual consequence of the mirroring is that on the descending phase, the attack and decay values are swapped; attack becomes decay, and vice versa.
-To compensate for this behavior, which may not always be desirable (e.g. in percussive contexts), there is a trigger output available.
+An unusual consequence of the mirroring effect of skew is that during the descending phase, the attack and decay values are swapped; attack becomes decay, and vice versa.
+This can create interesting and complex effects, but it may not always be desirable, e.g. in percussive contexts.
+To compensate for this behavior, there is a trigger output available--you can use the module to calculate complex timings, but then send triggers to a concrete gate- or trigger-based envelope.

 spread: